ably/ably-asset-tracking-js/README.md

 ### Overview

-Ably Asset Tracking SDKs provide an easy way to track multiple assets with realtime location updates powered by [Ably](https://ably.io/) realtime network.
+Ably Asset Tracking SDKs provide an easy way to track multiple assets with realtime location updates powered by [Ably](https://ably.io/) realtime network and Mapbox [Navigation SDK](https://docs.mapbox.com/android/navigation/overview/) with location enhancement.

 **Status:** this is a preview version of the SDK.
 That means that it contains a subset of the final SDK functionality, and the APIs are subject to change.
+The latest release of this SDK is available in the [Released section](https://github.com/ably/ably-asset-tracking-js/releases) of this repository.

 Ably Asset Tracking is: